-The HND Applied Biological Sciences is a two year course with a strong emphasis on the laboratory work that complements the detailed study of scientific theory.
-Students develop the skills required by a laboratory scientist or technician.
+HND Applied Biological Sciences is a two year course with a strong emphasis on the laboratory work that complements the detailed study of scientific theory.
+You will develop the skills required by a laboratory scientist or technician.

 The course provides excellent preparation for employment in research and industrial laboratories; biotechnology, chemical, microbiological, pharmaceutical, and environmental industries.

-Students can progress to a wide range of related university courses, for example, Biomedical Science degree programmes and employment have been popular options.
+You can progress to a wide range of related university courses, for example, Biomedical Science degree programmes and or gain employment.

-Students with the requisite units from HNC Applied Sciences would be considered for direct entry on to second year of this course.
+If you have the requisite units from HNC Applied Sciences, you would be considered for direct entry on to second year of this course.

 What will I learn?